Seahawks notebook: Carlos Dunlap’s foot injury ‘nothing serious,’ but status vs. Giants unclear

 Notes

 - Carroll said the team will get additional word from doctors this week on if and/or when defensive end Darrell Taylor can return to practice.
 The team’s second-round pick in the 2020 NFL draft, Taylor has been on the Non-Football Injury list all season after having a titanium rod put in his leg following the 2019 season at Tennessee.
 “He didn’t have a setback,” Carroll said.
-“But there was a point there where they wanted to clarify what’s going to happen when he does come back, and so we went back to the docs, and he’s got a couple interviews this week to clear the air on where we’re going.”
+“But there was a point there where they wanted to clarify what’s going to happen when he does come back.
+So we went back to the docs and he’s got a couple interviews this week to clear the air on where we’re going.
+We got him as far as we could take him at this point and now he’s looking for final assurance that he’s doing the right thing and all that.
+So we’ll find that and we’ll let you know when we know. ”

 - Carroll said running back Rashaad Penny is “getting real close to doing some stuff.”
 Penny is on the Physically Unable to Perform list after suffering a knee injury last Dec.
 8 against the Rams in Los Angeles.
-Carroll expressed optimism that Penny might return to practice next week: “We’re right there for a shot to jump back in here.”
+Carroll expressed optimism that Penny might return to practice next week: “I’m excited to see if it’s going to be these next couple days or next Monday but, we’re right there for Rashaad to jump back in here.”

 - The Seahawks filled out their 16-player practice squad Wednesday by signing defensive tackle Myles Adams and receiver Darvin Kidsy Jr. Adams is a 6-foot-2, 290-pound rookie from Rice who was in camp with the Panthers.
 Kidsy is in his third year and spent 2018 and 2019 with Washington before being released before this season.
 He has appeared in five games, making one catch for 8 yards.
 Kidsy played at Texas Southern.